TheoLeCalvar/ttc2018liveContest/solutions/EMFSolutionATL-Incremental/README.md

 # Incremental ATL Solution

-This solution reuses the same [ATL file](/solutions/EMFSolutionATL/src/ttc2018/Q1.atl) than EMFSolutionATL.
-The ATOL compiler generates Java code that uses AOF to incrementally compute the transformation.
+The ATOL compiler uses an Xtend annotation to generates Java code that uses AOF to incrementally compute the transformation defined in an ATL file.

-See the generated Java code [here](/solutions/EMFSolutionATL/xtend-gen/ttc2018/Q1.java).
+See the source [ATL file](/solutions/EMFSolutionATL/src/ttc2018/Q1_ATOL.atl), the annotated [Xtend class](/solutions/EMFSolutionATL/src/ttc2018/Q1.xtend), and the generated [Java code](/solutions/EMFSolutionATL/xtend-gen/ttc2018/Q1.java).